exos/node-randbytes/README.md

 ## Get rand bytes from timestamp

-If you are not ussing a Unix like OS, you can generate random bytes from time:
+If you are not using a Unix like OS, you can generate random bytes from time:

 ```javascript
 var randomSource = RandBytes.timeRandom.getInstance();
 ```

-## Using you own file
+## Using your own file

 ```javascript